open-telemetry/opentelemetry-java-instrumentation/README.md

 System property | Environment variable | Purpose
 --- | --- | ---
-ota.exporter.jaeger.host | OTA_JAEGER_HOST | The Jaeger host to connect to.
-Currently only gRPC is supported. ota.exporter.jaeger.port | OTA_JAEGER_PORT | The port to connect to on the Jaeger host.
+ota.exporter.jaeger.host | OTA_EXPORTER_JAEGER_HOST | The Jaeger host to connect to.
+Currently only gRPC is supported. ota.exporter.jaeger.port | OTA_EXPORTER_JAEGER_PORT | The port to connect to on the Jaeger host.
 Currently only gRPC is supported

 These parameter names are very likely to change over time, so please check back here when trying out a new version!